covcom/304CEM/03 Testing and Documentation/README.md

-# Objects and Functions
+# Development Tools

-This is the second lab.
-Before starting make sure you have completed lab 1 (Introduction to JavaScript) and _fully understand_ the concepts presented.
+In this worksheet you will be introduced to the tools and techniques you will need to successfully complete your work.
+If you learn and apply these to your assignment you will increase your chances of gaining a much higher grade.

 The lab materials are frequently updated to fix bugs and improve your experiences.
-Before starting any lab you should use the Termonal to navigate to your local repository directory pull any updates from the _upstream remote_.
+Before starting any lab you should use the Terminal to navigate to your local repository directory pull any updates from the _upstream remote_.
 ```
 cd 305CDE
 git pull upstream